ReDI-School/js-berlin-2021-fall/lesson03.md

 let a = 5; // I can put comments mostly everywhere
 ```

-Use comments only to add important information that is not already clear from reading the code.
+- Use comments only to add important information that is not already clear from reading the code.
+- Good comments explain the **why** and not the **what**

 ---